Europe's gas-fired power plants attract opportunistic investors

 Companies from Dublin to Berlin and Stockholm to Lisbon have announced plans to divest or mothball power plants that are underperforming.

-Swedish state-owned utility Vattenfall VATN.UL wrote down the value of its gas and coal-fired power plants at Dutch subsidiary Nuon by 14.5 billion Swedish crowns (£1.42 billion) in the second quarter.
+Swedish state-owned utility Vattenfall wrote down the value of its gas and coal-fired power plants at Dutch subsidiary Nuon by 14.5 billion Swedish crowns ($2.2 billion) in the second quarter.

 For investors with cash to spare and time to wait, these low-priced assets may provide an ideal opportunity.